 “Drink more water.”

-Several times we have told our kiddos, “You may have a soda with dinner” only to have one of the kiddos answer, “I’m just going to have water.”
+Several times we have told our kiddos, “You may have a soda with dinner,” only to have one of the kiddos answers, “I’m just going to have water.”

 It’s a parenting victory!